corygibbons/soba/readme.md

-# Saba
+# Soba
-Saba is a starter theme for [Kirby](http://getkirby.com) that uses Stylus, Twig, and Browsersync.
+Soba is a starter theme for [Kirby](http://getkirby.com) that uses Stylus, Twig, and Browsersync.

 ## Get Started

-Make sure you have [Node.js/NPM](https://nodejs.org/en/) & [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) installed, then download all of Saba's dependencies by running:
+Make sure you have [Node.js/NPM](https://nodejs.org/en/) & [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) installed, then download all of Soba's dependencies by running:
 ```
 $ npm install
 ```